leakyrelu/caarlos0.github.com/_posts/2017-04-28-k8s-sandbox-costs.md

 AWS Elastic LoadBalancers costs almost $20/mo.
-At the beginning, we created all the services with the `service.beta.kubernetes.io/aws-load-balancer-internal` set, ending up with tons of ELBs and spending a lot of money.
+At the beginning, we created all the services with the `service.beta.kubernetes.io/aws-load-balancer-internal` annotation set, ending up with tons of ELBs and spending a lot of money.

 Later on, we created a Ingress controller with nginx, and most of our services are served through it.
 So, instead of having a ELB for each service, we